 What Are Water Submeters?

-Sub water meters are devices used to measure the amount of water consumption by individual tenants or households in multi-unit buildings, such as apartment blocks.
+Water sub metering uses devices used to measure the amount of water consumption by individual tenants or households in multi-unit buildings, such as apartment blocks.
 They allow for the precise measurement of water usage and the billing of each individual unit, as opposed to a single, overall bill for the entire building.
 This system provides a more equitable and accurate way of distributing the cost of water consumption, as each unit is only responsible for their own usage.

 The installation of water submeters is becoming increasingly common as a means of reducing water waste and improving conservation efforts.
 They allow for real-time monitoring of water usage, which enables residents to be more mindful of their consumption and take steps to reduce their usage if necessary.
 In addition, submeters provide valuable data to building owners and managers, who can use this information to identify potential leaks and make necessary repairs, reducing waste and saving money on water bills.